blutui/dev.blutui.com/src/pages/api-reference/console/projects/update.md

 The name of the project.
 {% /parameter %}

-{% parameter name="handle" type="string" %}
+{% parameter name="password" type="string" %}
-The unique slug of the project.
+The password used to access the staging URL of the project.
 {% /parameter %}

 {% parameter name="timezone" type="string" %}
 The timezone of the project.
 The value must be a valid timezone string, check the [list of supported timezones](/api/timezones) for more information.
 {% /parameter %}

-{% parameter name="description" type="string" %}
+{% parameter name="primary_domain" type="string | null" %}
-The description of the project.
+The ID of a verified domain to be used as the project's primary domain.
 {% /parameter %}

-{% parameter name="subdomain" type="string" %}
+{% parameter name="description" type="string | null" %}
-The subdomain of the project.
-Your project will be accessible at `https://{subdomain}.blutui.com`.
+The project description.
 {% /parameter %}

 ### Response